Below is an archive of past events. For recent news and upcoming events, see the Classical Studies home page.

 Undergraduate Program News:

-Classical Studies major Stephen Gazak participated in an archaeological excavation in Italy this summer.
+Classical Studies majors Stephen Gazak, Oliver Ayer, and James Gazak have participated in an archaeological excavation in Italy during the past few summers.
 Among other things, the excavation team uncovered some amazing mosaics from a Roman villa.
 The excavation will continue for the next few summers, so please contact Dr. DeNardis for info on applying to participate.

-Our senior Classical Studies majors are pursuing some exciting topics in the Senior Classics Capstone this fall.
+Our senior Classical Studies majors have been pursuing some exciting topics in the Senior Classics Capstone.
 Subjects include:

 - naval battles in the Roman Colosseum